KTVL: Subchannels

 On September 23, 2024, the Portland Trail Blazers announced an agreement with Sinclair to launch Rip City Television Network, which syndicates games over-the-air.
-Games in Medford air on KTVL's fourth subchannel.
+Games in Medford air on KTVL's third (previously fourth) subchannel.

 Analog-to-digital conversion

 KTVL shut down its analog signal, over VHF channel 10, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 35 to VHF channel 10 for post-transition operations.